Ohio State SAT Scores: Full Breakdown

 What percentage of Ohio State applicants submit the SAT?

 There is no benefit or advantage to taking one test over the other apart from individual circumstance and preference.
 Moreover, although these statistics show that the ACT is almost three times more popular among Ohio State applicants than the SAT, the admissions team does not prefer one test over the other.
-Furthermore, there is no disadvantage to going test-optional, given that this is the most popular choice among applicants.

 Does Ohio State superscore the SAT?